New Youth: Chen Duxiu

-Chen Duxiu founded La Jeunesse and also edited it in the early years.
-The editorial policies clearly reflected his personal values by supporting the new and growing vernacular literature movement and the revolution against established societal norms, Confucian values, and the use of Classical Chinese.
-Chen was the leader of the May Fourth Movement student demonstrations.
-He was also a founding member of the Chinese Communist Party and provided their theoretical platform.
+Chen Duxiu established New Youth in response to the failure of the Anhui Common Speech Journal, which published for only two years.
+After that, Chen divided his time between Japan and China as the Qing Dynasty lost power, waiting for an opportunity to engage in Chinese politics.
+Three years after the fall of the Qing Dynasty in 1912, Chen Duxiu founded New Youth, also serving as its editor in its early years.
+The magazine's editorial policies clearly reflected his personal values by supporting the new and growing vernacular literature movement and the revolution against established societal norms, Confucian values, and the use of Classical Chinese.
+Chen was the leader of the May Fourth Movement student demonstrations in 1919 and was a founding member of the Chinese Communist Party.

 Chen published "A Letter to Youth" (Chinese: 敬告青年) in the first issue of September 15, 1915.
 The letter issued six challenges: